yamanayush/Simple-Billing-System-in-C-/README.md

-# Simple-Billing-System-in-C-
+# Simple-Billing-System-in-Csharp
-Created a Billing system using C
+Created a Billing system using Csharp